CarlosLeyvaAyala/Max-Sick-Gains/Help/FAQ.md

 Still, I've noticed new locations take about 1 second more to load than they used to take[^BeforeOptimizations], but you play games made by Bethesda, so you already got used to wait long times in-between loading screens.

 [^BeforeOptimizations]: This line was written before optimizations.
-It should take noticeably less time in your game.
+Most of the time you shouldn't notice this mod is working.

+## Will this mod bloat my SKSE co-save?

+Totally.

+Using [NetImmerse Override Cleaner SE][] perodically is a must for a modded Skyrim anyway, but now you need to use it after each 50 hours of gameplay or so, instead of the usual 70.

+You will know it's time to use it when save times become unusually long.

 ## Will Charmers of the Reach...?